anthonypena97/sample-contactform/README.md

 Application written with Javascript, using [React.js](https://reactjs.org/)

-- [Axios](https://www.npmjs.com/package/axios) is used for making API calls
+- [Axios](https://www.npmjs.com/package/axios) is used for making API calls.
 - [React-Boostrap](https://github.com/markuslerner/THREE.Interactive) is used for additional styling.
-- [gh-pages](https://www.npmjs.com/package/gh-pages) is used for deployment
+- [gh-pages](https://www.npmjs.com/package/gh-pages) is used for deployment.

 ## Description